LinXu0317/final_project_486/README.md

 3.javascript

 Installation guide:

-1. For emotion detector: Download all the files in this repository on your computer
+1. For emotion detector: Download all the files in this repository on your computer(DO NOT INCLUDE THE JSON FILES, THEY ARE MY TEST DATA)

 2. For questionnaire building: